 This is particularly important for patients who consent to email photos of genital and breast lesions, which are deleted immediately after viewing.
 Passwords can also be applied to protect these images during emailing.

-Ensure easy acces to photos during telephone consultation
+Ensure easy access to photos during telephone consultation

 The emails are sorted by admin staff into a separate inbox folder entitled ‘doctor requested emails’.
 The images are then easily found for viewing before or during the telephone call, and a focused history and management discussion can be formed without delay, just like a normal face-to-face appointment.

 Video calls are an option – but picture quality is not as good as emailed smartphone photos

 There is also the option of video consulting but this is very much dependent on the computer or phone quality of the patient, and we have found the quality is not as good as emailing photos.